paulsuh/github-wiki-page-index/README.md

   Generate this in GitHub.
 * USERNAME: does not need to be a real user, just needed for commit messages.
-* USER_EMAIL: does not need to be a real user, just needed for commit messages.
+* USER_EMAIL: does not need to be a real email address, just needed for commit messages.

 The Docker image will automatically clone the wiki, insert the page